 according to your doctor’s directions.

 Who Is at Risk for Amphetamine Dependence?

-You have a higher risk of developing amphetamine dependence if you:
+You have a higher risk of developing amphetamine dependence

 easy access to amphetamines

 in a culture where amphetamine use is viewed as acceptable

-- have low self esteem or relationship problems
+low self-esteem or relationship problems

 - have a

 What Are the Symptoms of Amphetamine Dependence?